united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/administration/access-mqtt-outside-cluster.md

 <!-- overview -->

-By default the MQTT Broker is only available from within the cluster, therefore you cannot access it from external applications.
+By default, the MQTT Broker is only available from within the cluster, therefore you cannot access it from external applications.

 You can enable external access from the MQTT Broker configuration.